JStarL/capstone-project/README.md

     - Also run the following command for the first time only: `source ~/.bashrc`

 - For optimum performance, please install the following software by running the following command
-    - `sudo apt install virtualbox-guest-dkms virtualbox-guest-utils virtualbox-guest-x11`
+    - `sudo apt install virtualbox-guest-dkms virtualbox-guest-utils virtualbox-guest-x11`, and type the password `lubuntu`
     - Run this step **after** running `sudo bash install.sh`, otherwise the command may not work

 - After installing the above, restart the Virtual Machine and do the following: